mykelalvis/FT/Traveller/WORKING/Mongoose/MGP40073 Third Imperium.md

 Marches, Delphine Adoriana Muudashir.
-Born in 979, the august Duchess Delphine was a child during the Solomani Rim War and was knighted to the Order of Starship and Crown in 1018 by Strephon’s grandfather, Gavin.
+Born in 979, the august Duchess Delphine was a child during the Solomani Rim War and was knighted to the Order of Starship and Crown in 1018 by Strephon's grandfather, Gavin.
 Regardless of their shared history, Strephon and Delphine have little in common.
 He has privately remarked that she seems a bit too devoted to her protégé, Admiral Frederick Santanocheev.
-Now, nearly 126 years old, the duchess’ ambitions seem to be at odds with those of Norris.
+Now, nearly 126 years old, the duchess' ambitions seem to be at odds with those of Norris.

 The Domain of Deneb is the future of the Imperium and